gracelang/language/spec.md

 for all possible `Bar` and `Wombat`.
 Where does this information come from?_>

-The only methods that may be requested via an expression of variant type are methods with exactly the same declaration across all members of the variant.  <_apb: What does it mean to "request a method via a type?"_> <_kjx: reworded_>
+The only methods that may be requested on a receiver with a variant type are methods with exactly the same declaration across all members of the variant.  <_apb: what if the declarations differ in a parameter type.
+Can I request it with an argument in the meet of the parameter types?_>

+<_apb: What does it mean to "request a method via a
+type?"_>

+<_kjx: reworded_>

+<_apb: so this one place suggests that method requests must be type correct.
+If a request breaks this rule (but succeeds because the expression happens to evaluate to the correct variant), are we promising to report a (dynamic) type error?_>

 Variant types are *not* equivalent to the object type that describes all common methods.
 This is so that the